 Edessa: A city with waterfalls, plane trees and water nymphs

 Follow the Edesseos River, also known as the Botha, and its tributaries flowing through this Macedonian town.
 You’ll discover seven waterfalls, but one in particular will stick in the mind.
-Famous Keranos drops 70m among plane trees that were seeded centuries hence.
+Keranos drops 70m among plane trees that were seeded centuries ago.
 You’ll be spellbound as the magical mist envelops the verdant park, especially when lit up at night.
 Some swear they can see a water nymph at play in the tumbling waters.
 What about you?
-Travel to this magical destination in Northern Greece and find out!

 Historic springs at the open-air Water Museum